 Authority will process data to protect individuals from potential harm or injury.

-Photography/image recording
+Photography/image recording/CCTV

 Many people now carry sophisticated mechanisms of capturing high quality pictures and videos, mainly via a smartphone.
 This, together with the popularity of tablet/portable computers, creates opportunities to record and share images in a variety of places and situations, and as a consequence presents opportunities for potential misuse.